Discernment: The Bridge Between Skepticism and Faith

 I’ve been highly sensitive my entire life.

-Even before I had words for it, I felt it — the weight of energy in rooms, the invisible threads between people, the unspoken sentiments that fill the space between us.
-As a child, I could never quite look people in the eyes for too long.
-Not because I was shy — but because I could sense things I wasn’t ready to understand: truths that weren’t spoken out loud.
-Wounds.
-Fears.
-I felt the current beneath the surface of every conversation, and it was overwhelming.
+Even before I had words for it, I felt it — the weight of energy in rooms, the invisible threads between people, and the unspoken sentiments that fill the space between us.
+As a child, I could never quite look people in the eyes for too long—not because I was shy — but because I could sense things I wasn’t ready to understand: truths that weren’t spoken out loud like wounds, fears, contempt, or even desire.
+I felt the current beneath the surface of every conversation and every subway ride, and it was overwhelming.

 In school, I often flowed in harmony with the world around me, picking up on subtleties that others missed.
-But slowly, like many of us, I was told to box myself in.
-Be more rational.
-Stick to facts.
-Be logical.
-Trust only what you can see and touch.
+But slowly, like many of us, I was told to box myself in by being “more rational",” “follow the structure,” “stick to facts, not your impressions,” and “be more logical.”
+I began to conform to what others do which is to trust only what you can see and touch.

 And for a while, I did.
 I played the game society wanted me to play.
 I chased certainty because it felt safer for everyone but myself.
 If I couldn’t observe it, measure it, or explain it, I dismissed it as my overactive imagination.